-People join ALA committees for all sorts of reasons, some more noble than others.
-Some may truly believe in the charge of your committee and want to effect change in ALA and the library world as a whole.
+People join LITA committees for all sorts of reasons, some more noble than others.
+Some may truly believe in the charge of your committee and want to affect change in ALA and the library world as a whole.
 Some may be looking for a line on their CV for the promotion and tenure committee.
 Maybe they’re frustrated at work and need an outlet for accomplishment and recognition.
 From time to time, you may feel that your committee is not helping you accomplish anything, either by apathy or by not staying focused on the business at hand.

 Consider first if you have provided a good framework for your committee members to participate.
-Do you have a schedule for regular check-ins on ALA connect or your committee mailing list?
+Do you have a schedule for regular check-ins on ALA Connect?
 Do you have clear guidelines and plans about what work is to be done by whom?
 As chair, it is your responsibility to set the agenda and start the conversation.

-If certain committee members never speak up in meetings, add their thoughts to a mailing list thread, or volunteer to do something, get in touch with them personally.
+If certain committee members never speak up in meetings, add their thoughts to a discussion, or volunteer to do something, get in touch with them personally.
 Is there something you could do to make them more comfortable?
 Are they confused about what to do?
 Is there something you could do better?
 As professionals, LITA committee chairs and members should be able to give and take constructive criticism, and it is important to not let someone’s talents go to waste because of a misunderstanding.

-If someone is genuinely not participating in the work of a committee and none of the above works, make sure that you communicate this to the appropriate people.
+If someone is genuinely not participating in the work of a committee and none of the above works, make sure that you communicate this to your Board and staff liaisons.
 If a member misses two meetings without explanation or if they don’t respond to repeated contact, they should be removed from the committee (see the LITA Manual for procedures).
-If someone is consistently apathetic or disruptive, make sure you have discussed this with the LITA President-Elect and President.
+If someone is consistently apathetic or disruptive, make sure you have discussed this with the LITA President-Elect, President, and Executive Director.